New South Wales 400/500 class railmotor: Radio Test Car

-HPC 402, along with trailer FT 501, was purchased by the Rail Motor Society, Paterson in 1984.
+HPC 402, along with trailer FT 501, were purchased by the Rail Motor Society, Paterson in 1984.
 In August 1986 HPC 402 was leased back to the State Rail Authority and after an overhaul used as a radio system test unit operating across NSW.
-Initially for six months it would not be until July 2000 that it returned to the society after travelling 200,000 kilometres.
-It has continued to see regular main line use often being hired by train companies as a route learner of for executive inspections.
-In 2013 it performed such duties in Victoria.
+Initially leased for six months, it would not be until July 2000 that it was returned to the Society after travelling some 200,000 kilometres.
+It has continued to see regular main line use, often being hired by rail infrastructure owners as a route learner, a radio test car or for executive inspections.
+In 2013, 402 performed such duties on the Benalla to Oaklands in Victoria after the line was converted from broad to standard gauge by the Australian Rail Track Corporation.

 Preservation

 FT 503 was damaged by fire and scrapped in 1944.
 The surviving 400 and 500 Class were all withdrawn in November 1983.
 FT 505 and 506 were scrapped and HCT 507 was disposed of privately, while the remainder were offered for sale.
 Trailers HCT 504 and 508 and reprieved from the sale and were converted to parcel trailers for the Silver City Comet.
 They were painted in the Comet's distinctive silver and blue livery and recoded PT.
 They were withdrawn with the other Comet vehicles in 1989.
 HPC 401 and 403 and trailer CT 503 are preserved at the Dorrigo Steam Railway & Museum, while HPC 402 and trailer FT 501 are preserved in the collection of the Rail Motor Society.
-HPC 402 is the sole unit remaining in operational condition.
+HPC 402 is the sole unit remaining in operational condition and continues to provide services to rail infrastructure owners as well as tourist operations.